locki-io/blender-extension/README.md

 ## Requirements

 - **Blender**: Ensure you're running a compatible version of Blender.
 [Download the latest version here](https://www.blender.org/download/).
-- **MultiversX Devnet Wallet**: Before using this addon, you must possess a wallet on the MultiversX devnet.
+- **MultiversX Devnet Wallet**: Before using this addon, you must possess a wallet on the MultiversX devnet this can be create [here](https://devnet-wallet.multiversx.com/create).
 - **API Key from app.locki.io**: Connect your MultiversX devnet wallet to [app.locki.io](https://app.locki.io) and obtain a connection API key.
 This key allows the addon to communicate and manage 3D data from your wallet.

 ## Installation